montarcannon/hcishell/README.md

 # hcishell
-simple script in ruby simplifies usnig hcitool
+simple script in ruby simplifies using hcitool